 As of today, California, Massachusetts, New Jersey, Rhode Island, Vermont and the District of Columbia have Individual Mandates in place.

-ACA State Requirements
+ACA State Requirements and Deadlines

 - Employers must use the appropriate IRS forms to report health insurance information with the CA Franchise Tax Board (FTB).

 - Self-funded employers must report employee (and their dependents) health insurance coverage information to the state.